opf/openproject/docs/development/development-environment-osx/README.md

 This will start a Delayed::Job worker to perform asynchronous jobs like sending emails.

+## Known issues

+### Memory management

+The delayed_job background worker reloads the application for every job in development mode.
+This is a know issue and documented here: https://github.com/collectiveidea/delayed_job/issues/823

+### Spawning a lot of browser tabs

-**Note:** If you haven't run this command for a while, chances are that a lot of background jobs have queued up and might cause a significant amount of open tabs (due to the way we deliver mails with the letter_opener gem).
+If you haven't run this command for a while, chances are that a lot of background jobs have queued up and might cause a significant amount of open tabs (due to the way we deliver mails with the letter_opener gem).
 To get rid of the jobs before starting the worker, use the following command. **This will remove all currently scheduled jobs, never use this in a production setting.**

 ```bash
 RAILS_ENV=development bin/rails runner "Delayed::Job.delete_all"